analysis-tools-dev/static-analysis/README.md

 <h2>Elm</h2>

-- [elm-analyse](https://stil4m.github.io/elm-analyse) :warning: — A tool that allows you to analyse your Elm code, identify deficiencies and apply best practices.
+- [elm-analyse](https://stil4m.github.io/elm-analyse) — A tool that allows you to analyse your Elm code, identify deficiencies and apply best practices.

 - [elm-review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest) — Analyzes whole Elm projects, with a focus on shareable and custom rules written in Elm that add guarantees the Elm compiler doesn't give you.